kaaproject/kaa/Administration-guide/System-installation/Cluster-setup/index.md

 node2 172.2.2.2
 node3 172.3.3.3
 ```
+MariaDB come with out of the box master-master replication support thus we recommend to use this database in your Kaa cluster.
+PostgreSQL requires third party components to be installed in order to set up a cluster, so in scope of this guide we assume that you have only one instance of PostgreSQL database.
+So let's consider that if we decided to use MariaDB - we have three instances installed on each of nodes (172.1.1.1, 172.2.2.2, 172.3.3.3) and if PostgreSQL - we have only one instance that running on 172.1.1.1 node.

-On each of nodes we have installed SQL database node (PostgreSql), NoSQl node (MongoDB) and also installed Zookeeper service.

-We had successfully installed Kaa on every node and everything that left is to configure kaa-node services.
+On each of nodes we have installed NoSQl databases (MongoDB and Cassandra), Zookeeper service and Kaa node service and everything that left is to configure kaa-node services.

 ## Cluster configuration